Come In, Your Time Is Up: Plot

-Pike comes to the rescue, firing a number of arrows into the dinghy, causing it to start sinking.
+Pike comes to the rescue, using a bow borrowed from the Scouts to fire a number of arrows into the dinghy, causing it to start sinking.
 At last the Germans, realising the game is up, try to surrender.
-Mainwaring shouts out to Hodges "ask the Germans if they can swim" to which Hodges replies "never mind them!
+Mainwaring shouts out to Hodges to "ask the Germans if they can swim" to which Hodges replies "I don't care about them!
 I'm the one who can't swim!"